Print Friendly and PDF

 Homemade Gingerbread Spice Mix

-This recipe makes just under 1/2 cup (7 to 8 Tbsp) of spice mixture.
+This recipe makes just under 1/2 cup (7 to 8 tbsp) of spice mixture.
 Up to 2 tablespoons are needed for the crisp and the rest can be reserved for use in baking (think cookies, banana bread, or my Gingerbread Granola), oats, pancakes, smoothies, or chia pudding.
 Alternatively, the recipe can easily be cut in half if a smaller amount is preferred.

 Please note that you can adjust the spice mix to your liking by omitting/reducing or increasing certain spices.